 For great examples of b-roll variety, check out this beautiful b-roll by Cameron Danzey:

-Now, check out some user generated videos (edited by our team at EditMate) to see if you can spot the b-roll featured:
+Now, check out some videos (edited by our EditMate’s Video Editing Service) to see if you can spot the b-roll featured: